Frequently Asked Questions

 How do I use #pause inside a CeTZ drawing?

-Use touying-reducer to wrap CeTZ canvas so Touying can animate it:
+Use touying-reduce or the alias touying-diagram to wrap CeTZ canvas so Touying can animate it:

 #slide[